mrsingleton/jour71105/lessons/data/spreadsheets/02-transposing.md

 - they're each pretty long
 - they're overlapping

 you can swap them vertically so that they appear as a list instead.
+This is also true for any particular row.

 ## Syntax
 `=TRANSPOSE(A1:Z1)`